Yes, you read that correctly, waterfalls in Texas!

 While Krause Springs is located on private property, paying guests are welcome to come and explore the area.

 Visit their website for more information.
-Honestly, this area of Cypress Creek should definitely be on your list!
+Honestly, this area of Cypress Creek should be on your list!

 Read Next: Best Wineries in Fredericksburg, TX